Important Global Message

 Carlos A. Gimenez

-Carlos A. Gimenez continues his lifelong commitment to public service after being re-elected as Miami-Dade County's Mayor on August 14, 2012.
-As the County’s top elected official and chief administrator, Mayor Gimenez is responsible for the leadership and management of an organization with over 25,000 employees and an annual budget of nearly $6 billion.
+Carlos A. Gimenez is the Mayor of Miami-Dade County, the largest County in Florida.
+As Miami-Dade's highest-ranking elected official and chief administrator, Mayor Gimenez is responsible for the leadership and management of an organization with over 26,000 employees and an annual budget of approximately $7 billion.

-From May 2000 to January 2003, Mayor Gimenez was Manager of the City of Miami and was credited with helping to restore stability and integrity to that organization.
-As Miami’s Chief Administrative Officer, he was responsible for an annual budget of $500 million, a 4,000 employee workforce and provision of services to almost 400,000 residents.
-During his tenure as the City of Miami's top administrator, the City's bond rating went from "junk" to investment grade and the tax rate dropped to its lowest level in 50 years.
+From May 2000 to January 2003, Mayor Gimenez was Manager of the City of Miami and was credited with helping restore financial stability and integrity to that organization.
+As Miami’s chief administrative officer, he was responsible for an annual budget of $500 million, a 4,000-employee workforce and provision of services to almost 400,000 residents.
+During his tenure as Manager, the City's bond rating went from "junk" to investment grade and the tax rate dropped to its lowest level in 50 years.
 At the same time, Miami was able to establish more than $140 million in reserves.

-Prior to his appointment to City Manager, Mayor Gimenez spent 25 years with Miami's Fire-Rescue Department.
-The last nine of these years he served as the Chief of Fire-Rescue, during which time he was credited with modernizing the City's Fire Department and overseeing the largest reorganization in the department's history.
+Prior to his appointment as City Manager, Mayor Gimenez spent 25 years with the Miami Fire-Rescue Department, the last nine as Chief during which time he was credited with modernizing the Department and overseeing the largest reorganization in the department's history.
 He is a former member of the International City Managers Association, the International Association of Fire Chiefs, the National Fire Protection Association, the Florida Fire Chiefs and the Fire Officers Association of Miami-Dade.
 Mayor Gimenez also served on the Federal Emergency Management Agency Urban Search and Rescue Advisory Committee and as the Chair of FEMA’s Legal Issues Subcommittee.

-A longtime Miami-Dade County resident, Mayor Gimenez is an alumnus of Christopher Columbus High School and earned his Bachelor's Degree in Public Administration from Barry University.
+Born in Cuba, Mayor Gimenez and his family moved to the United States in November 1960.
+A Miami-Dade County resident for over 50 years, Mayor Gimenez is a graduate of Christopher Columbus High School and earned his Bachelor's Degree in Public Administration from Barry University.
 In 1993, he completed the Program for Senior Executives in State and Local Government at Harvard University’s John F. Kennedy School of Government.